rwjblue/pivot.js/README.md

 ```
 Now all values with a field type of 'currency' will have 'HK$' appended to the front.
 No other globalisation features are applied.

-###Multiple Currency Data
+###Multiple Currency Reports
 A currency field can now be passed out in the data for a row in `currencySymbolField`.
-This enables reporting with rows in multiple currencies.
+This enables reporting with rows in multiple currencies and protects against false aggregation.
-Any currency field in the row will now have whatever data is in the currencySymbolField field
+Any currency field in the row will now have whatever data is in the `currencySymbolField` appended to the front of the value.

+>Ensure you differentiate between currencies with the same currency symbol. e.g. '$' should be specified as: HK$, SG$, US$ etc. The symbol must be unique.

-When an aggregation is attempted on a currency field with rows of differing currencies the display value will return 'Multiple-Currency-Error'.
+When an aggregation is attempted on a currency field with rows of differing currencies the display value will contain `Multiple-Currency-Error`.
 This avoids
-incorrect value aggregration.
+incorrect value aggregation.

 It is also suggested you either make the currency symbol field 'rowLabelable' and show it by default, or pass out another field that will ensure data is not
 aggregated past the currency level.